AadarshDevi/Java/jPackage.md

 #### --input target
 This is where the generated jar file is located puts the code in the target folder of your javafx maven project.
-If the jar `myProject-1.0-SNAPSHOT.jar` is located in `/target` in the project, then the passed data would be target.
+If<br>the jar `myProject-1.0-SNAPSHOT.jar` is located in `/target` in the project, then the passed data would be target.
 `/target` is located in the root of project.
 ```
 ├── src